 Food is political.
-In honor of Juneteenth, here is a list of Black-owned MICHELIN Guide restaurants in the US.
+In honor of Martin Luther King, Jr. Day, here is a list of Black-owned MICHELIN Guide restaurants in the US.
 For comprehensive lists of organizations working to fight racial injustice and food inequality, see Civil Eats and Hunter College's Food Policy Center.

 Vegetarian and omnivorous offerings abound on the menu, which also features a small glossary of terms to help newcomers.
 Pleasantly spicy yesiga wot combines tender chunks of beef with onions and ginger in a rich berbere sauce.
 Served with turmeric-infused split peas and spicy jalapeño-laced collard greens, this stew is a hearty pleasure.
 Sop up the extra sauce with piles of tangy and soft injera, presented in the traditional manner in lieu of silverware.